lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-Shared-file-system.md

 ### Setup with installer
 1. Download and install [WinFSP](https://github.com/billziss-gh/winfsp/releases) with at least "Core" feature enabled.
-2. Install VirtIO-FS driver and service from [VirtIO-Win package](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md).
+2. Install virtiofs driver and service from [VirtIO-Win package](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md).

 ### Manual setup (for development purposes)
 1. Download and install [WinFSP](https://github.com/billziss-gh/winfsp/releases) with at least "Core" feature enabled.
-If you plan to make changes to VirtIO-FS driver or service then enable "Core", "Developer" and "Kernel Developer" features in the installer.
+If you plan to make changes to virtiofs driver or service then enable "Core", "Developer" and "Kernel Developer" features in the installer.
-2. Install VirtIO-FS driver with Device Manager or `pnputil.exe`.
+2. Install virtiofs driver with Device Manager or `pnputil.exe`.
-3. Setup VirtIO-FS service by running `sc create VirtioFsSvc binPath="<path to the binary>\virtiofs.exe" start=auto depend=VirtioFsDrv`.
+3. Setup virtiofs service by running `sc create VirtioFsSvc binPath="<path to the binary>\virtiofs.exe" start=auto depend=VirtioFsDrv`.
 Don't forget to appropriately set `binPath`.
 4. You can immediately start the service by running `sc start VirtioFsSvc`.
 The service will start automatically on boot.
-VirtIO-FS uses the first available drive letter starting with `Z:` unless no mount-point is specified.
+Virtiofs uses the first available drive letter starting with `Z:` unless no mount-point is specified.

 ![](https://user-images.githubusercontent.com/8286747/151011858-c9d122d2-d95a-421c-9914-c7d4dd05e2e3.png)